chaseruskin/orbit/docs/src/4_topic/1_ip.md

 ## IP Levels

-An IP can exist at three different levels:
+An IP can exist at 3 different levels:
-- developing: the IP is in-progress mutable and its location on disk is known (DEV_PATH)
+1. __developing___: the IP is in-progress/mutable and its location on disk is known (DEV_PATH).
-- installed: the IP is immutable and its location on disk is abstracted away from the user (CACHE)
+2. __installed__: the IP is immutable and its location on disk is abstracted away from the user (CACHE).
-- available: the IP is not stored on disk but has the ability to be pulled from a remote repository
+3. __available__: the IP is not stored on disk but has the ability to be pulled from a git remote.
+Only the IP's manifest is stored locally on disk through a _vendor_.

-IPs are indirectly made available through _vendors_.
-A vendor is a repository used soley to track the list of repositories where to find and download IP.

 ## Inside an IP